getify/You-Dont-Know-JS/async & performance/apB.md

 So, why would we go to the trouble of expressing our flow control as an iterable sequence in a `runner(..)` step, when it seems like a simpler/flatter *asyquence* chain does the job well?

+Because the iterable sequence form has an important trick up its sleeve that gives us more capability.
+Read on.

+### Extending Iterable Sequences

 Generators, normal *asynquence* sequences, and promise chains, are all **eagerly evaluated** -- whatever flow control is expressed initially *is* the fixed flow that will be followed.

-### Extending Iterable Sequences

 However, iterable sequences are **lazily evaluated**, which means that during execution of the iterable sequence, you can extend the sequence with more steps if desired.